thealiceadebayo/aws-bootcamp-cruddur-2023/journal/week0.md

 # Week 0 — Billing and Architecture
-Implementing a full code pipeline incorportating commit, build and deploy steps.
+Designed a full code pipeline logical architecture incorportating commit, build and deploy steps.

 The advanced demo consists of 4 stages :-